munusphp/website/docs/start.md

 composer require munusphp/munus
 ```

-Munus is currently in experimental phase, so use `dev-master`.

 If the functional paradigm is new to you, first check the [Functional programming](functional-programming.md) tab.
 Otherwise, you can see below the structures available in the Munus library.